braedynl/CSE231-020-SS20/FAQ.md

 **9. How did you prepare for CSE231 exams?**

-I went through the past exams and took them as if they were the real deal -- timer and all.
+I went through the past exams and took them as if they were the real deal — timer and all.
 I went back through questions I got wrong with PythonTutor, and asked about ones I didn't understand on Piazza.

 Come exam day, I drank a ludicrous amount of coffee... though I don't recommend doing that.
 Drink coffee safely, [studies](https://link.springer.com/article/10.1007/s12603-014-0563-8) have shown that caffeine does indeed improve cognitive function.

 **10. Do you know any other programming languages?**

-C, C++, JavaScript, and a minuscule amount of Java.
+C, C++, and JavaScript.
 I use Python the most, however.

 **11. Does the programming language you use in the real-world matter?**